-With the onslaught of the pandemic, as our workplaces adapted to a remote-first environment, traditional training program’s weaknesses became more apparent.
-Our training programs also need to adapt as we adjust to the new normal and embrace a more flexible work environment.
-Employees may see less of each other in person - where key learning and development happens.
+With remote-first and hybrid workplaces becoming the norm, traditional training programs’ weaknesses are now more apparent and it’s time to switch things up to reflect these changes.
+Employees may see less of each other in person—where key learning and development happens.
 What will organizations do to make up for that lost learning and development?

 University of California, Berkeley states that: